gitlabhq/gitlabhq/doc/ssh/README.md

 user profile.
 Please copy the complete key starting with `ssh-rsa` and ending with your username and host.

-To copy your public key to the clipboard, use code below.
+To copy your public key to the clipboard, use the code below.
 Depending on your OS you'll need to use a different command:

 **Windows:**